Liverpool's youngest-ever scorer Woodburn to join Sparta Rotterdam on season-long loan | Goal.com

 Liverpool youngster Ben Woodburn is set to join Sparta Rotterdam on a season-long loan deal.

-The 20-year-old is ready to move to the Eredivisie side in a bid to relaunch his career, following spells with Sheffield United and Oxford in the past two seasons.
+The 20-year-old is ready to move to the Eredivisie side in a bid to relaunch his career following spells with Sheffield United and Oxford in the past two seasons, although Goal understands the final details of the switch are yet to be confirmed at this stage.

 Woodburn became the youngest goalscorer in Liverpool’s history when netting against Leeds in the League Cup in November 2016, aged just 17 years and 45 days.